-Now that we know why our dog is barking at other dogs/people on walks and we have an idea of the best tools to use, let’s talk about what we actually need to DO to make it stop.
-Because the root of your dog’s reactivity is most likely fear (if it’s not, it’s frustration and that’s a bit of a different story), we have to get to that root, that emotion and change it before the outward behaviour can change.
+Your dog is barking at other dogs/people on walks and you desperately want to know how to make it stop.
+Because the root of your dog’s reactivity is most likely fear (if it’s not, it’s frustration and that’s a bit of a different story), we have to get to the root of that emotion and change it before the outward behaviour can change.

 This is where Pavlov comes in.
 It’s so simple, you might read this and smack your hand to your forehead.